 If you didn’t know already, the commercial space is very different to residential real estate: you could earn a much higher return but there are also greater risks involved.

-Commercial properties are highly exposed to economic uncertainties
+Commercial properties are exposed to economic changes

 Economic downturns can affect the residential property market just as much as commercial, but it’s commercial property that take the most dramatic hit when it occurs.

 For example, when the economy slows and unemployment rate goes up, consumer spending goes down.
 People tend to spend less on discretionary spending.

 The reason is simple: if Australians aren’t spending money, businesses won’t be willing to start-up or expand into the new commercial premises.

 The fundamentals of the area could change for the worse